wein.plus

 Artist label

 Today, the bottle labels of many wineries are often designed by artists.
-Baron Philippe de Rothschild (1902-1988), who started this trend after the Second World War, is considered the founder.
+Baron Philippe de Rothschild (1902-1988), who started this trend after the Second World War, is regarded as the founder of this trend.
 Many producers then followed this example.
-See the wine law issues under label, wine designation law and wine law.
+See the wine law issues under labelling, wine designation law and wine law.

-The label of the famous wine estate in the Médoc region of France has been created annually by a contemporary artist since the 1945 vintage; the first was the painter Philippe Jullian.
+The label of the famous wine estate in the Médoc region has been created annually by a contemporary artist since the 1945 vintage; the first was the painter Philippe Jullian.
 The artists receive a few cases of the vintage in question as their fee.
-As a rare exception, the 2003 vintage does not feature an artist's painting, but rather a photo of the legendary founder Baron Nathaniel de Rothschild (1812-1870) with the historic purchase contract of 11 May 1853 as a tribute.
-This label and other examples are included in the description of Château Mouton-Rothschild.
+As a rare exception, the 2003 vintage does not feature an artist's painting, but a photo of the legendary founder Baron Nathaniel de Rothschild (1812-1870) with the historic purchase contract of 11 May 1853 as a tribute (for this label and other examples, see Château Mouton-Rothschild).

 Voices of our members